 18. The majority leader, other leaders of the majority party in the Senate and the chairperson and vice chairpersons of each standing and select committee shall be appointed by the president pro tempore of the Senate.
 Chairpersons and vice chairpersons shall serve at the pleasure of the president pro tempore and the majority leader.
 The clerks of the standing and select committees and the chairpersons of the subcommittees thereof shall be appointed by the chairpersons of the respective committees with the approval of the president pro tempore of the Senate.
 The minority leader shall be elected by the members of the minority party in the Senate and the other leaders of the minority party in the Senate shall be appointed by the minority leader.
-The minority leader shall appoint ranking minority members to each standing and select committee.
-Such ranking members shall serve at the pleasure of the first year of the term, except to fill a vacancy caused by death or incapacity or resignation from the Senate or from a committee; and except that the president pro tempore may appoint any member elected after the fifth regular session day of the first year of the term to any committee within five calendar days after the member takes the oath of office.
-Not more than nine senators shall be appointed to any standing committee, except that the joint standing committees on Appropriations and Finance, Revenue and Bonding shall consist of not more than eleven senators.
+All standing and select committee to each standing and select committee.
+Such ranking members shall serve at the pleasure of the term, except to fill a vacancy caused by death or incapacity or resignation from the Senate or from a committee, and except that the president pro tempore may appoint any member elected after the fifth regular session day of the first year of the term to any committee, except that the joint standing committees on Appropriations and Finance, Revenue and Bonding shall consist of not more than eleven senators.
 The member first named shall be chairperson.
 The chairperson of each committee may appoint one of the members of the committee as clerk thereof.
-All Senate leaders, standing committee assignments, chairpersons, vice chairpersons and clerks and subcommittee chairpersons shall serve for both the 2005 and the 2006 sessions.
+All Senate leaders, standing committee assignments, chairpersons, vice chairpersons and clerks and subcommittee chairpersons shall serve for both the 2007 and the 2008 sessions.

-19. The order of business shall be as follows:
+19. The order of business shall be as follows:.